Akhilaraghavan/promotion-engine/README.md

 - The promotions are mutually exclusive and its assumed that if one promotion is applied on one sku then others are ignored. case 2 => either 2A = 30 or A=A40%
 - The problem statement mentions that the cart has a list of single character sku, the Item class has an skuId of type Character.
-However, this could be extended to use String/Generic type <T>.
+However, this could be updated to use String/Generic type <T>.
 - Basic validation exists for quantity, skuId and price and while creating and applying the promotion.
 - Logging and Exception handling is basic and there is scope for improvement
-- There is no Dependency injection used in the tests or the Main.
+- There is no Dependency injection used in the tests or the CartCheckoutMain.
 This is also a good consideration for improvement
 - PMD run locally and the code does not have cyclomatic complexity.
 I have not included the maven maven-pmd-plugin as the build time can increase due to dependencies download.